Brainhack-Donostia/brainhack-donostia.github.io/projects.md

 <a href="https://brainhack.org/global2020/projects" target="_blank"><img class="cta_button" src="../assets/img/posts/CTAprojects.jpg" alt=""></a>

 The projects will be chosen on the first day of the Brainhack, giving preference to those that were pre-submitted.
+Participants will be able to work on their projects while the train-track events are taking place (see [schedule page](https://brainhack-donostia.github.io/schedule/)).

 The activities carried out during Brainhack Donostia 2020 can result in useful output that will be available beyond the current event, as well as new collaborations with peers!